andromedamoon-stack/andromedamoon-stack/README.md

 ---

--👀 I’m interested in Software Engineering, AWS, Cloud, and Game Development (Godot)
+-👀 I’m interested in Software Engineering, AWS, Cloud, and Networking.

-- Currently studying for Network+ and AWS Associate Developer Certifications
+- Currently studying for CCNA

--🧮 Bachelor's in Interdiciplinary Studies.
-Currently studing for the Cisco CCNA.
+-🧮 Bachelor's in Interdiciplinary Studies

 -💬  Owner & moderator of the Computer Science Study Group discord & CSSG Labs.Feel free to talk with me on our server: https://discord.gg/9Z7SM8mT!